zanbaldwin/dotfiles/install-fedora.md

 ```

 Installing the full RPM Fusion repositories, not just the ones that come with Fedora base.
+The non-free nVidia repositories are already enabled so maybe this can be skipped?
 ```bash
 rpm-ostree install --idempotent \
     "https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm" \